HicResearch/TREEHOOSE/doc/operations/Guidance-ViewCosts.md

 ![Guidance CostExplorer TRE - Service filter](../../res/images/Guidance-CostExplorer-TRE-ServicesView.png)

-For each of the accounts, you can also use AWS Cost Explorer in that account as shown below.
+You can also use AWS Cost Explorer in any of the member AWS accounts as shown below.

 > Note: A new AWS account needs to initialise AWS Cost Explorer before it can use the service.
 Follow these
 > [instructions](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-enable.html) to enable it.